tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

 - deferring design decisions
   - intentionally depending on interfaces allows you to use tests to put off design decision safely and without penalty
 - supporting abstractions
-  - tests are your record of hte interface of every abstraction.
+  - tests are your record of the interface of every abstraction.
 They let you put off design decisions and create abstractions to any useful depth.
 - exposing design flaws
   - if a test requires painful setup, the code expects too much context.
   - if the test is hard to write, other objects will find the code difficult to reuse.
+- good tests not only tell a story, but they lead, step by step, to a well-organised solution.
+- **test are not a place for abstractions, they are the place for concretions.
+Abstractions belong to the code**.

 #### knowing what to test
 - dealing with objects as if they are only and exactly the messages to which they respond lets you design a changeable application, and it is your understanding of the importance of this perspective that allows you to create tests that provide maximum benefit at minimum cost.